Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAre you going to do a little bingo on how many are they going to do exactly?

-Speaker AWe've had Living of Liverpool and New York Girls so far, which I think we're going to hear a lot of.
+Speaker AWe've had living of Liverpool and New York girls so far, which I think we're going to hear a lot of.

 Speaker AYeah, I'm expecting.